- Lafleche Club 50

-The park would be unrecognisable to the first developers today.
+The park would be unrecognizable to the first developers today.
 Now 40 foot trees line the driveways in the park with thousands of other trees providing shade, wind shelter, and decorative hedges for the park users.
 The golf course boasts some fo the best grass greens in southern Saskatchewan.
 Over 50 camp-sites are equipped with power, and with walking distance are full shower and laundry facilities, There are over 85 seasonal camp-sites, fully serviced with power, water and sewer.
 A new cottage subdivision was opened in 1987 to accommodate the demand.
 All lots are fully serviced.

 Construction of the Tuscany camp ground will take place this summer (2013).
 When completed it will have 27 seasonal sites and 17 daily pull through sites; all sites will have 50 amp power and full hook up services.
 When fully developed, Tuscany will have a bathroom/shower facility.